Diet for Bipolar 1 Disorder: 3 Foods To Avoid and 3 To Eat | MyDepressionTeam

 Talk With Others Who Understand

 MyDepressionTeam is the social network for people with depression and related conditions and their loved ones.
-On MyDepressionTeam, more than 144,000 members diagnosed with depression and related conditions come together to ask questions, give advice, and share their stories with others who understand life with depression and bipolar disorder.
+On MyDepressionTeam, more than 150,000 members come together to ask questions, give advice, and share their stories with others who understand life with depression and bipolar disorder.

 References